OK to Board (OTB) for Dubai & UAE in 2026: Meaning, Rules, Who Needs It, and How to Apply for an Emirates Visa

 What Is OK to Board (OTB) and Why Airlines Use It in 2026?

-Who Typically Needs OK to Board for Dubai/UAE?
+Who Typically Needs OK to Board for Dubai/Emirates?

 Nationalities Most Commonly Asked for OTB